65 Kitchen Retro Elements for a Modern Twist That Works

 If you want to jazz up this area a bit, consider choosing grout that either matches the color of your tile or go with white or charcoal for a distinct contrast that really makes your backsplash pop!

-Vintage Dinnerware Finds a Home on Open Shelving
+Displaying Vintage Dinnerware on Open Shelves

 I love using open shelving in my kitchen because it really lets me display all the beautiful things I have.
 And one of my favorite things to show off on those shelves are my slow cookers, especially when I pair them with some vintage plates and bowls.
 Just picture how charming and cozy it looks to have classic glassware, delicate floral teacups, and a variety of pastel-colored plates all stacked together in the kitchen.
 It really gives the space a personal touch and makes it feel like home.